jlibovicky/jlibovicky.github.io/_posts/2016-11-26-What-is-NMT-capable-of.md

 ---
 layout: post
-title: Neural Machine Translation and Translation Theory
+title: What is Neural Machine Translation Capable Of?
 ---

 A year ago at [EMNLP in Lisbon](http://www.emnlp2015.org/) I saw a paper called